 One Sunday per month, 10 – 1 pm | $10 suggested donation

 The Shambhala Children’s Program is based on the principles that all children embody innate goodness, curiosity, and loving-kindness.
 We explore Buddhist and Shambhala themes through play, music, art, and stories while incorporating simple, age appropriate mindfulness activities.
 Parents are invited to take part in public sitting during this time.
 Children 3 and older are welcome.

-This event is presented by Conversations on Aging, a bi-monthly group which includes meditation, contemplation and discussion of topics related to aging as well as death and dying.
+“Conversations on Aging” include meditation, contemplation, and discussion of topics related to aging as well as death and dying.
 Please join us to share your concerns, experiences, and ideas.

 Journey of Fearlessness is a support group for practitioners with PTSD and other related trauma conditioning.
 With the decades long success of AA, it’s accepted that people who share a common problem can support and empower each other through mutual experience and understanding.

 Please note that Journey of Fearlessness is NOT a walk-in group.

 Mondays, 7 – 9 pm | $5 suggested donation